John Leguizamo and Al Madrigal on Their Fight for Latino Superheroes

 Madrigal: And you look at Shang-Chi.
 Money Heist.
 Squid Game.
 The proof is there, but it’s just not happening.
 It takes us partnering with people who are well-established industry experts—John with Axel Alonso and me with Todd McFarlane—to get this done.
 And with TV and film, we have so much longer to go.

-That USC Annenberg study was released last year, and it analyzed the 1300 highest-grossing movies between 2017 and 2019, and it found that just 7% of the movies total had a Hispanic or Latino lead actor, which is embarrassingly low, and that over one-third of all roles in the films for Latinos were playing criminals.
+That USC Annenberg study was released last year, and it analyzed the 1,300 highest-grossing movies between 2017 and 2019, and it found that just 7 percent of the movies total had a Hispanic or Latino lead actor, which is embarrassingly low, and that over one-third of all roles in the films for Latinos were playing criminals.

 Madrigal: It boggles my mind.
 We’re such massive consumers of all media to the point where I guess they don’t think they need to make anything for us, but when they do it’s incredibly popular?
 Like John was saying, look at Encanto.
 The Madrigal family is probably a key reason why.
 [Laughs] But you look at Coco, you look at all these recent examples of success.
 What I’ve had to do is take it upon myself to jump in.
 I met with CBS and I asked to get partnered up with a Latino showrunner for a TV project, and the guy looked at me and goes, “There’s a lot of women that are very busy right now, but as far as a Latino showrunner in comedy, we’re kind of hoping that becomes you.”
 There wasn’t anyone.
 So, I’ve been writing ever since and trying to change that—and offering scholarships and doing whatever I can to motivate more people to join the entertainment industry.
 Until we rise up the ranks of writers’ rooms, become showrunners and EPs who are pitching and developing our own projects, we’re just not gonna get there.
 And then on the executive level, that’s a whole other fucking thing.
 Do you ever pitch to anyone that looks like you?